5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

-# Using unsupported Board-IDs with macOS Monterey
+# Using unsupported Board-IDs with macOS BigSur/Monterey
 A set of Booter and Kernel patches which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs and CPUs.

 ## Use Cases